shahriar889/treeSitterGame/apps/README.md

 # apps

-"""
 This directory contains the following components:

-- `build1_client`: This is the original implementation of the client, created by the professor.
+- `client-ncurses-prof`: This is the original implementation of the client, created by the professor.
 - `(san|jar)server-prototype's`: These are two server protoype implmenation